ionic-team/ionic-portals/website/docs/getting-started/guide.md

 ## Signup

-Ionic Portals is a free product, but it does require a product key to use.
+Ionic Portals requires a product key to use.
 Getting a key is easy.
 Just head to the [Ionic Dashboard](https://ionic.io/register-portals) and click "Get Access".

 This will present you with a form asking for some additional information.